spack/spack/lib/spack/docs/spack_workflows.rst

 In this section, we show how Spack can be used in the software development process to greatest effect, and how development packages can be seamlessly integrated into the Spack ecosystem.
-We will show how this process works by example.
+We will show how this process works by example, assuming the software you are creating is called ``ibmisc``.

 ---------------------